tearoom1/uniform-contact-block/README.md

 ];
 ```
 The option `alwaysIncludeAssets` determines whether the `uniform-contact/js` and `uniform-contact/css` snippets are always printing the assets
 or only if the block is present on the page.
-Determining the presence of the block is a little expensive and may want to be avoided, depending on the setup.
+Determining the presence of the block is a little expensive logic and may want to be avoided, depending on the setup.

 For the honeytime encryption key: You can generate one with the command `head -c 32 /dev/urandom | base64` and then append a base64: prefix.
 See also https://kirby-uniform.readthedocs.io/en/latest/guards/honeytime/